jobmarley/llvm-project-ps2/README.md

 # PS2 Vector Unit LLVM Target
+_This is not a full description of the PS2 Vector Unit.
+For more detailed informations you can refer to the official PS2 SDK_

 I thought it'd be fun to make an FPGA implementation of the PS2 VU, but then realized I needed compiler support, so here we go.
 As far as I know there was no compiler support for it, neither in the official SDK nor in the homebrew one.
-So the goal was to make a llvm target to have modern c++ support and use it use it to do some 2d/3d calculation.
+So the goal was to make a llvm target to have modern c++ support and use it to do some 2d/3d calculation.
+The VU has two modes of operation, **micro mode** (fully asynchronous, with VLIW instructions) and **macro mode** (as a MIPS coprocessor 2, with 32bits MIPS compatible instructions).
 I focused on micro mode, so macro is just not supported.

 ## VU Architecture
-The VU uses a 64bits VLIW architecture with 1 upper and 1 lower instruction.
+The VU in micro mode uses a VLIW architecture with 1 upper and 1 lower instruction (32bits each).
 The upper instruction is used for SIMD floating point vector operations.
 The lower for int16, branches, memory operations, random numbers and math functions like exponential, arctan, etc...
 Here are the basic caracteristics of the VU:
 - Vector floating point registers VF0 to VF31